 Description:

-The obverse side of this ancient coin depicts an eagle standing on a forepart of a bull, which was a symbol of Zeus, the king of the Greek gods.
+The obverse side of this ancient coin depicts an eagle standing on a forepart of a bull, which were both symbols of Zeus, the king of the Greek gods.
 The reverse side shows the turreted and draped bust of Tyche.
-In Classical Greek mythology, she is the daughter of Aphrodite and Zeus and her Roman equivalent was Fortuna.
+In Classical Greek mythology, she is the daughter of the Titans Tethys and Oceanus and her Roman equivalent was Fortuna.
 Tyche was the goddess who governed the fortune, prosperity and destiny of a city.
 The people believed that when no cause can be discovered to events such as floods, droughts, frosts, or even in politics, then the cause of these events may be fairly attributed to Tyche.